 Thank you for your interest in becoming a speaker at C++Now.

 We have two categories of presentations at C++Now.
 Every year we release a Call for Submissions for the regular program which are 45 or 90 minutes.
-That CfS is now closed for C++Now 2018, but it isn’t too late to become a presenter.
+That CfS is now closed for C++Now 2018.

 We also have lightning talks.
 Lightning talks are only five minutes long.
 This is a challenging length for a technical talk!
 We make a Call for Lightning Talks a few days before the conference and continue to accept submission after the start of the conference.